In the 21st century, period poverty is still rife throughout the world.

 Despite menstruation being a core part of female biology since the first humans walked the Earth some 100,000 years ago, it is still shrouded in negative myths and stigma.

 The cause of some of these taboos is complex.
 In ancient times, menstruation was viewed both positively and negatively.
 For example, the Romans and many Africa, South American and Asian civilisations considered periods to have magical power.
-In some places, this quickly became linked with black magic and evil spirits.
+This quickly became linked with black magic and evil spirits in some places.
 The symbology of blood is also mixed, but is often seen as a negative entity associated with death – something to be avoided and purged.

 Many of these stigmas and taboos still exist today.
-Religious beliefs also exacerbate menstrual stigma and myths.
+In addition, religious beliefs also exacerbate menstrual stigma and myths.

 Period myths and menstrual stigmas should be tackled with the facts: